Travis Sanheim Game Preview: Flyers vs. Penguins

 Sanheim Stats vs. the Penguins

-- The Penguins have conceded 57 goals in total (2.6 per game), which ranks fifth in the NHL for fewest goals allowed.
+- On the defensive side, the Penguins have been one of the stingiest squads in the league, allowing 60 goals in total (2.6 per game) which ranks sixth.

 |2023-2024 Season